pete0emerson/slackobot/README.md

 A proof of concept Slack bot

-This bot does two things:
+This bot does two things via a simple plugin architecture:

 1. Responds to "image me ________" with an appropriate google image search, returning a random image
 1. Responds to "8ball _________" with a random reply

 This code is ready to deploy to Heroku.

-# plugin architecture
+# Writing a plugin

 All .py files in the plugins directory will be loaded.
 The plugin's function name must match the plugin's file name (without the `.py`).
 It is the plugin's responsibility to check the text for a desired match.
 The bot will use the first response that is not None.
 Here's the `eightball.py` code: